Alonso: They’re limiting creativity and F1 is looking more like GP2

 1 June, 2012

 Jun.
-1 (Apex) Ferrari driver Fernando Alonso has hit out at the current Formula One regulations which he believes have restricted engineering creativity and as result the cars are becoming increasingly similar as the pinnacle of the sport becomes more like GP2.
+1 (GP247) Ferrari driver Fernando Alonso has hit out at the current Formula One regulations which he believes have restricted engineering creativity and as result the cars are becoming increasingly similar as the pinnacle of the sport becomes more like GP2.